Pierre Perrault (scientist): On the Origin of Springs

-In the millennia before Perrault published his book, most natural philosophers asserted that there was not enough precipitation to account for the flow in rivers and springs.
+In the millennia before Perrault published his book, most natural philosophers asserted that there was not enough precipitation to account for the flow of rivers and springs.
 Aristotle claimed that most of the water came from caverns in which air was transformed into water.
-Many others argued that seawater entered caverns, was heated until it rose as vapor, then condensed and fed springs, which in turn fed rivers.
+Many others argued that seawater entered caverns, was heated until it rose as vapor, then condensed and fed springs, which fed rivers.
 Although some philosophers such as Anaxagoras had more realistic models of the hydrologic cycle, the weight of authority was behind the more fanciful theories.

 Perrault devoted the first part of his book, On the Origin of Springs, to analyzing the ideas of his predecessors and what he called the "Common Opinion", rejecting most of it.
 He estimated the flow in the Seine River and compared it with rainfall in the watershed, showing that the rainfall was easily enough to account for the flow in the river.
 This conclusion was later supported by a more rigorous quantitative analysis published by Edme Mariotte.

 With a series of experiments, Perrault showed that rain does not penetrate the soil beyond about 2 feet.
 Thus, most of the rain that falls does not go into springs.
-Perrault went on to develop the theory of the hydrologic cycle, correctly accounting for the roles of evaporation, transpiration, throughflow and surface runoff.
+Perrault developed the theory of the hydrologic cycle, correctly accounting for the roles of evaporation, transpiration, throughflow, and surface runoff.